neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 This will run following checks on staged files before each commit:
 - `rustfmt`
-- checks for python files, see [obligatory checks](/docs/sourcetree.md#obligatory-checks).
+- checks for Python files, see [obligatory checks](/docs/sourcetree.md#obligatory-checks).

 There is also a separate script `./run_clippy.sh` that runs `cargo clippy` on the whole project and `./scripts/reformat` that runs all formatting tools to ensure the project is up to date.